drewmard/ukb_vqtl/README.md

 # Leveraging phenotypic variability to identify genetic interactions in human phenotypes

 This repository contains all code to conduct the analyses present in the manuscript, "Leveraging phenotypic variability to identify genetic interactions in human phenotypes".
-This research describes a statistical framework to find SNPs associated with the means and variances of a quantitative phenotype, and then using these SNPs to search for gene-environment interactions.
+This research describes a statistical framework to find SNPs associated with the means and variances of a quantitative phenotype, and then using these SNPs to discover gene-environment interactions.
 We applied these methods to study the genetic basis of body mass index levels and diabetes risk.

 All scripts are written in the R or Bash programming languages.
 The analysis was performed on a linux system.
 Plots were created on a macOS Catalina system.